Data Integrations

 What works today

-Section titled “What works today”CSV and Excel uploads
+Section titled “What works today”CSV, Parquet, and Excel table uploads

-Section titled “CSV and Excel uploads”The upload_data tool ingests .csv, .xlsx, and .xls files up to
+Section titled “CSV, Parquet, and Excel table uploads”Bridge Town accepts .csv, .parquet, .xlsx, and .xlsm files (up to 50 MB)

-to the same source_name creates a new snapshot — earlier model runs keep
+again with the same source_name) creates a new snapshot — earlier model runs

 Google Sheets